 😕Can a Listing Agent also be a Buyer’s Agent?

 In some states (sadly) yes, but in Maryland NO. This is called Dual Agency.
-In our state, dual agency is only allowed for the broker of a company.
+Dual agency in Maryland is only allowed for the broker of a company.
 For instance, if an eXp Realty agent is the listing agent, and another eXp Realty agent brings a buyer to purchase, the broker for eXp Realty is the dual agent.
 Each eXp Realty agent represents their client, the buyer and the seller, respectively, and the broker, as the dual agent, must treat all parties fairly.

-This is the case in Maryland, and it’s a good idea, as eXp Realty has hundreds of agents throughout the state.
+This is the case in Maryland, and it’s a good idea, because the buyer and seller are each represented.
+Their interests are both the top priority for their respective agents.
 And it makes sense.

 Additional Resource: What is Dual Agency?
 Why Buyers Should Avoid it!, by Bill Gassett, Metrowest Mass Real Estate Pro